 Ah, father.
 Your words are true.
 Only too true.

+'Come along, my sister.
+Do not shrink from your own choice.'
 Choice.
 Choose.
 Again, tricky words.
 Illusions of silly minds.
 When I was brought to Him, the true Elder King of Arda, suddenly I knew.
 I saw everything clearly, from beginning to end.